Professor and Chairperson

 - 1988 BS, Biology, Slipper Rock University, PA

 Results of these projects have been presented by students at national conferences of the Society for Research on Biological Rhythms and the Society for Neuroscience, and have been published or submitted for publication in neuroscience journals.
-Students working on these projects are pursuing careers in graduate school, medicine, and pharmaceutical industry.
+Students working on these projects are pursuing careers in research, graduate school, medicine, and pharmaceutical industry.

 - NIH AREA "Effects of chemotherapeutic drugs on neurogenesis in hippocampus of mice."
 2006-2013.

 - National Science Foundation, Characterization of Circadian Rhythms in Spiny Mice, 2004-2006.

 - Rider University Summer Research Fellowship, Effect of Chemotherapeutic Drugs on Circadian Rhythms in Mice, 2003